Robert Kranjec: Career

 Kranjec won a bronze medal at the 2002 Winter Olympics in Salt Lake City in the team large hill event.
 He won his first World Cup event at Kuusamo, Finland in 2005.
 In the following years, he could not reach any top results except for ski flying competitions.
 In 2010 he celebrated his second World Cup victory at Tauplitz, Austria.
 After two more successful ski flying competitions at Tauplitz and Oberstdorf, in which he achieved second place each time, he won the ski flying World Cup in the 2009–10 season.

 In 2012, he won the 2012 FIS Ski Flying World Championships and thus became Slovenia's third World Champion in ski jumping and the first in ski flying.
 He also set a new national record.
 At the same championship, he won the bronze medal in team competition.
 In the same season, Kranjec also won his second ski flying World Cup title.

 Kranjec retired from ski jumping in March 2019.

 Personal life

 Kranjec was born in Ljubljana, Yugoslavia (present-day Slovenia) to a Slovene mother and a Croat father.

+In April 2026, Kranjec suffered severe injuries in a bicycle accident.
+As of May 2026, he was unable to move his legs due to damage to his spine, and was confined to a wheelchair.
+According to his physicians, it is likely that he will regain the ability to walk normally again.